erkinkirdan/AnomalyDetection_Kafka_TensorFlow/README.md

 4. **Evaluate the Model and Plot Latencies**

-    After running the `producer.py` and `consumer.py` scripts for a while, stop them by pressing Ctrl+C. Then, run the `eval.py` script to evaluate the performance of the anomaly detection model and plot the latencies.
+    After running the `producer.py` and `consumer.py` scripts, stop them by pressing Ctrl+C. Then, run the `eval.py` script to evaluate the performance of the anomaly detection model and plot the latencies.

     ```bash
     python eval.py